fastify/fastify-diagnostics-channel/README.md

 **Channel**: `fastify.onError`

-This event is sent when some error is throw on the [lifecycle](https://www.fastify.io/docs/latest/Lifecycle/) of fastify.
+This event is sent when some error is throw on the [lifecycle](https://www.fastify.io/docs/latest/Lifecycle/) of Fastify.

-The message data is a object contaning: [`request` object](https://github.com/fastify/fastify/blob/master/docs/Request.md), [`reply` object](https://github.com/fastify/fastify/blob/master/docs/Reply.md) and Error object
+The message data is an object containing a [`request` object](https://github.com/fastify/fastify/blob/master/docs/Request.md), [`reply` object](https://github.com/fastify/fastify/blob/master/docs/Reply.md), and Error object

 ```js
 const dc = require('diagnostics_channel')